-Recall that the possible output locations can be partitioned into m groups based on their distances to input and the PDF similar to the staircase mechanism [29] in differential privacy.
+Recall that the possible output locations can be partitioned into m groups based on their distances to input and the PDF similar to the staircase mechanism [30] in differential privacy.
 We define the perturbation probabilities from input x to all the output locations as follows.
-Given any two output locations y and y' in any two neighboring groups $y \in G_i(x)$ and $y' \in G{i+1}(x)$ , we have probability $q(y|x) = q(y'|x) + \Delta(x)$ where the step $\Delta(x) \in [0,1)$ is the fixed probability difference for any two neighboring groups of input x.
-Compared to the staircase mechanism in differential privacy which aims to the unbounded domain (entire real line or the set of all integers) and these probabilities are geometric sequence to maintain $\epsilon$ -DP, for the bounded location domain, we set the fixed difference between groups.
+Given any two output locations y and y' in any two neighboring groups $y \in G_i(x)$ and $y' \in G{i+1}(x)$ , we have probability $q(y|x) = q(y'|x) + \Delta(x)$ where the step $\Delta(x) \in [0, 1)$ is the constant probability difference for any two neighboring groups of input x.
+Compared to the staircase mechanism in differential privacy which aims to the unbounded domain (entire real line or the set of all integers) and these probabilities are geometric sequence to maintain $\epsilon$ -DP, for the bounded location domain, the probabilities in the L-SRR follow a linear sequence.
 Note that the perturbation probability from the given input location x to output location y decreases as y moves to further groups (larger j).